PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This release fixes errors found in tests on macOS.
+This release fixes problems revealed in CRAN check results, and other bug fixes and enhancements.

 ## Test environments